Hozuki's Coolheadedness: Anime

 A second season was announced in March 2017; the voice cast from the 2017 OAD returned to reprise their roles.
 The second season premiered on October 8, 2017.
 Sentai Filmworks licensed the season for home media and digital release in North America.
 Sentai's website Hidive simulcast the season with English subtitles in the United States, Canada, the United Kingdom, Ireland, South Africa, Australia, and New Zealand.
 After the 13th episode aired on December 31, 2017, it was announced the second season would take a break and return in April 2018.
 The second cour of the second season premiered on April 8, 2018, and ended on July 1, 2018.
 In December 2018, Crunchyroll added the second season to its catalog.
 In Japan, the whole season was released in four DVD and Blu-ray box sets between January 17, 2018, and September 19, 2018.
 Sentai released the second season in single-volume DVD and Blu-ray box sets on June 11, 2019.
+After the acquisition of Crunchyroll by Sony Pictures Television, Hozuki's Coolheadedness, among several Sentai Filmworks titles, was dropped from the Crunchyroll streaming service on March 31, 2022.

 Pine Jam produced three more OADs, the first two of which were released along with the 29th and 30th manga volumes on September 20, 2019 and March 23, 2020; and the third was released along with the 31st volume on September 23, 2020.
 Kazuhiro Yoneda and the rest of the staff of the second season reprised their roles.